Mt. Baker Equipment List

 i

-Highly recommended in the early season (March - June) when the snow pack is still deep, these will stop snow from getting into your boots.
+Optional.
+Recommended in the early season (March - June) when the snow pack is still deep, these will stop snow from getting into your boots.
 Not really needed one July hits, but conditions are variable so please reach out to us when your course is close to starting.
+If your boot has an integrated gaiter, a separate gaiter is not necessary.
 Gaiters can also double as protection from your crampons.

 Examples